lakhanp1/Pectobacterium_pangenome/scripts/notebooks/cypher_queries.md

-# Cypher queries for pangenome exploration
+*# queries for pangenome exploration

-## Explore basic feature links
+## Cypher queries for neo4j pangenome

 ### Gene, mRNA and CDS relationships